geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 - You should use a properly signed certificate in production

 However, I thought it would be a good occasion to learn something new.
-And I really wanted ackee to work locally.
+And I really wanted Ackee to work locally.

 # The solution